revk/ESP32-Generic/README.md

 # Building

-Clone this recursive to get all the submodules, and it should build with just `make`.
-That actually runs cmake with runs the normal `idf.py`. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.
+Git clone this `--recursive` to get all the submodules, and it should build with just `make`.
+That actually runs the normal `idf.py` to build. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.

 # Hardware